 If you decide to move forward in creating a non-profit, you may find it helpful to go through the Business Wizard.
 You can search for information related to the primary activity of your non-profit and find out if you or your employees may need specific licenses or permits, such as occupational licenses.

 Taxes: Non-profits are not exempt from all taxes.
 Your non-profit may be required to collect or pay state sales or use tax.
-If so, you will need to secure a sales and use tax permit from the Idaho State Tax Commission.
-For information, see the Tax Commission’s website.
+If so, you will need to secure a sales and use tax permit from the Idaho State Tax Commission by submitting IBRS.
+To find a list of exempt organizations, see the Tax Commission’s website.

 Recordkeeping: IRS requirements for exempt organizations

-Assistance: The Idaho Non-profit Center offers information about establishing and maintaining a non-profit in Idaho.
+- The Idaho Non-profit Center provides information about establishing and maintaining a non-profit in Idaho.

 If your nonprofit is engaged in activities involving children, the elderly, or vulnerable adults, your employees and volunteers will need a background check and to be fingerprinted.
 For information, see the Idaho State Police website.

-Closing/Selling: If you close your non-profit, sell it or convert it to a for-profit entity, you must notify the ID Attorney General using the form found here.
+Closing/Selling: If you close your non-profit, sell it or convert it to a for-profit entity, you must notify the ID Attorney General.
 The Idaho Charitable Assets Protection Act governs how you can legally dispose of the assets of the non-profit.

-You will also need to notify the IRS of the closure or conversion of the non-profit and file a final tax report.
+You will also need to notify the IRS and the Idaho State Tax Commission of the closure or conversion of the non-profit and file a final tax report.